dleestudy17-crypto/SQL_Project_Data_Job_Analysis/README.md

 ## 🎯 Key Takeaways

-Several clear patterns emerge from the data:
+From the data, numerous obvious patterns emerge:

-### 1️⃣ SQL and Python Are Non-Negotiable

-These two skills appear in **over 70% of top-paying roles**.
+1. SQL and Python For Everyone.
+These two skills are present in **over 70% of top-earning** jobs.

-### 2️⃣ Visualization Skills Are Essential

-Tools such as **Tableau and Power BI** consistently appear as supporting requirements.
+2. Visualization skills are key. **Tableau and Power BI** are among the tools that regularly come to mind as the requisite supports.

-### 3️⃣ Cloud & Data Platforms Add Competitive Advantage

-Experience with **AWS, Azure, Snowflake, and Spark** is common in higher-paying positions.
+3. Competitive Advantage: Cloud & Data Platforms Provide. **Experience with AWS, Azure, Snowflake, and Spark** is common for high paying positions.

-### 4️⃣ Degrees Still Matter — But They Are Not Everything

-While **70% of roles require a degree**, roughly **1 in 3 top-paying jobs do not**.
-A strong portfolio, certifications, and project experience can significantly offset the lack of a formal degree.
+4. Degrees Do Matter, but They don’t account for everything: While **70% of roles require a degree**, about **1 in 3 high-paying positions do not**.
+Without a formal degree, a thorough portfolio and project experience along with certifications can go a long way in taking up the gap.

-### 5️⃣ Highest Salaries Are Mostly On-Site

-Despite the growth of remote work, **the highest-paying analytics roles remain largely on-site**, particularly in tech and financial institutions.
+5. At present, the highest salaries are mainly earned on-site.
+Although remote work is on the rise, **the highest-paying analytics jobs are still primarily on-site,** particularly in tech and financial institutions.

 ## 2. In Demand Skills for Data Analyst Roles Worldwide

-This analysis identifies the **most frequently requested technical skills in Data Analyst job postings across the global job market**.
-By examining job listings from multiple countries, the query highlights which tools and technologies consistently appear in employer requirements.
+This query reveals the **most frequently requested technical skills in Data Analyst job postings across the global job market**.
+Through a review of job postings across various countries, the ask addresses which tools and technologies are consistently included in employer demands.

-The goal is to understand **which skills form the core foundation of modern data analyst roles worldwide**.
+The aim is to understand **which skills form the core foundation of modern data analyst roles worldwide**.
+To provide a more substantive comparison, the query will measure the **demand for each skill relative to SQL**, which is widely considered the fundamental language for data analysis.

-To provide a meaningful comparison, the query measures the demand for each skill relative to **SQL**, which is widely considered the fundamental language for data analysis.
-SQL is used as a **baseline reference point**, allowing other skills to be evaluated based on how frequently they appear in job postings compared to SQL.

-Using this approach, the analysis reveals which skills are **essential, complementary, or emerging tools** within the global analytics ecosystem.
+SQL is also utilized as a **baseline reference point**, allowing comparison with other skills in how frequently they appear in job listings relative to SQL.
+With this strategy, the analysis shows in which areas skills are essential, complementary, or emerging tools globally.

 ```sql